BDadmehr0/OpenGmaeZone/CONTRIBUTING.md

 ## Reporting Bugs

-If you encounter a bug in [Your Project Name], please open an issue on the [issue tracker](https://github.com/your-username/your-project/issues) and include as much information as possible:
+If you encounter a bug in OpenGameZone, please open an issue on the [issue tracker](https://github.com/BDadmehr0/OpenGameZone/issues) and include as much information as possible:

 - A clear and descriptive title.
 - Steps to reproduce the bug.